fuse-box/fuse-box/docs/development/plugins.md

 ctx.ict.on('assemble_module_init', props => {});
 ```

 At this point module hasn just been resolved.
-It won't contain any information (analysis e.t.c) whatsoever.
+It won't contain any information (analysis etc.) whatsoever.
 Never
 perform any async operations here, since it will lead to race conditions.
 NEVER transform the contents at this point.

 **NEVER** transform the contents at **assemble_module_init**